danishbansal808/Perspective-JP-Morgan-Chase-and-Co/README.md

 <img src="https://insidesherpa-assets.s3-ap-southeast-2.amazonaws.com/icons/jpmorgan/github+repo+images/jpm+gitub+.png"></a>
 </p>

-<h1> Introduction</h1>
-<b> Experience Technology at JP Morgan Chase </b>
-<p>Try out what real work is like in the technology team at JP Morgan Chase & Co.
-Fast track to the tech team with your work.</p>

 <h2 id="task">Task Overview </h2>
 Display data visually for traders.
 Use Perspective to create the chart for the trader’s dashboard.